 The results of this work then can be preliminary summarized as follows: new raw materials influence the technological development significantly.
 At the outset of the project we made the assumption that a change in raw material would change the physical properties of the used tools.
 But actually no significant shift is visible in the diagrams.
 The change that occurs is actually much more subtle, because it is fiber related.
 It is also much more significant because it has an impact not only on the wool working process but on all the worked fibers.

-This Ph.D. thesis has been written within the program “Landscape Archaeology and Architecture” (LAA) of the Berlin Graduate School of Ancient Studies (BerGSAS).
+This Ph.D. thesis was written within the program “Landscape Archaeology and Architecture” (LAA) of the Berlin Graduate School of Ancient Studies (BerGSAS) and successfully completed in 2018.